awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-ami-subscriptions.md

  You can convert your hourly pricing to subscription pricing simply by buying a new annual subscription or subscriptions\.
 AWS Marketplace will automatically convert your hourly pricing to the annual subscription\.
 You do not need to restart or change the instance\.

 **Tip**
  Consider buying enough annual subscriptions to cover your steady\-state workload\.
-On the [Your Software](file:///C:\Users\andyruth\Desktop\$%7bmodel.helpUrls%5blibrary%5d%7d) page, you can find the list of your currently running software products and instances\.
+On the [Your Marketplace Software](https://aws.amazon.com/marketplace/library?ref_=header_user_your_software) page, you can find the list of your currently running software products and instances\.
 Products that offer annual subscription pricing have a **Buy Annual Subscription** button\.

 ### Where can I see all my purchased annual subscriptions?<a name="where-can-i-see-all-my-purchased-annual-subscriptions"></a>

- You can review all of your annual subscriptions on the [Your Software](file:///C:\Users\andyruth\Desktop\$%7bmodel.helpUrls%5blibrary%5d%7d) page\.
+ You can review all of your annual subscriptions on the [Your Marketplace Software](https://aws.amazon.com/marketplace/library?ref_=header_user_your_software) page\.

 ### When will I be billed for my annual subscriptions?<a name="when-will-i-be-billed-for-my-annual-subscriptions"></a>